 Contact: Philip Mamalakis

-To pass the field-based learning requirement, students must complete all the steps of the placement process as outlined in this document, including the following:
+To pass the contextual education requirement, students must complete all the steps of the placement process as outlined in this document, including the following:

 Spring Semester Prior to Start of Fall Placement:

 - Submit Basic Information Sheet describing the prospective site by March 1.

 - Field-Based Placement Covenants are due in the OCE by March 31.

 - Register for TC801 Supervised Contextual Education by May 31.

 - Completion of a background check through Viewpoint Screening by August 1.